ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 1. In order to access GitHub from the command line, you will need a PAT.
 2. Follow the instructions [here][pat-instructions] to generate one.
 Ensure that "repo" is ticked.
-3. Keep the PAT safe, once you navigate away from the page you won't be able to view it again.
+3. Keep the PAT safe - once you navigate away from the page you won't be able to view it again.
    If you lose it, you can always regenerate it.

 If you're familiar with SSH keys, you can follow [these instructions][ssh-instructions] to use that alternative authentication method.